Sun-lab/asSeq/pipeline_1KGP/runRASQUAL/Readme.md

 1. This step requires several steps fixing the flags and adding tags for GATK to be used

-a. ensure that VCF file is tab delimited, ordered and has unique snp positionsb. fig mate status of the flags
++ a. ensure that VCF file is tab delimited, ordered and has unique snp positions

++ b. fig mate status of the flags

 c. reorder bam file chromosom info to match reference FASTA file